JohnXLivingston/peertube-plugin-livechat/README.md

 Replace peertube.im.your_domain with the domain you want.

+Replace admin@im.your_domain with Jabber ids of users that you want to be admin for your server and public chatrooms.

 There must be a DNS record for that domain.

 NB : no need to have a DNS record for room.peertube.im.your_domain.